fenago/machine-learning/lab_guides/lab_2.md

 - What reinforcement learning is and what it’s useful for.

-As we learned in Chapter 1, machine learning is common sense, but for a computer.
+As we learned in Lab 1, machine learning is common sense, but for a computer.
 It mimics the process in which humans make decisions based on experience, by making decisions based on previous data.
 Of course, this is challenging for computers, as all they do is store numbers and do operations on them, so programming them to mimic human level of thought is difficult.
 Machine learning is divided into several branches, and they all mimic different types of ways in which humans make decisions.
-In this chapter, we overview some of the most important of these branches.
+In this lab, we overview some of the most important of these branches.
 ML has applications in many many fields.
 Can you think of some fields in which you can apply machine learning?
 Here is a list of some of my favorites: